alces-software/adminware/README.md

 # Error Codes

 The exit code for the remote command is saved within the database.
-The meaning of the exit code is determined by the underlining command and will range from 0-255.
+The meaning of the exit code is determined by the underlying command and will range from 0-255.

 All negative exit codes indicate an internal `Adminware` error.
-The exit code meanings are as follows:
+The exit codes and their meanings are as follows:

 | Error Code | Description             |
 | ---------- | ----------------------- |